1993 North Sumatra gubernatorial election

 The 1993 North Sumatra gubernatorial election was an indirect election held to elect the Governor of North Sumatra for the 1993—1998 term.
-All members of the Regional People's Representative Council of North Sumatra were eligible to vote for this election.
+All members of the Regional People's Representative Council of North Sumatra were eligible to vote during this election.

 Background

 Following the victory of Raja Inal Siregar in the 1988 North Sumatra gubernatorial election, Siregar was sworn in as the Governor of North Sumatra on 13 June 1988.
-His five-year term was to end on 1993, thus an election is prepared to elect a governor.
-Raja Inal Siregar himself was eligible for this election as he only served for a term.
+His five-year term was to end on 1993, thus an election was prepared to elect a governor.
+Raja Inal Siregar himself was eligible for this election as he had only served for a term.

 Candidates

 Nomination

-Based on the notes from the four fractions in the Regional People's Representative Council of North Sumatra on 11 February 1993, there were seven names that has been submitted to the council.
-Those seven names are KRT Sinambela, Muchtar Tumin, Prof. Ny.
+Based on the notes from the four fractions in the Regional People's Representative Council of North Sumatra on 11 February 1993, there were seven names that had been submitted to the council.
+Those seven names were KRT Sinambela, Muchtar Tumin, Prof. Ny.
 Asma Awan, Raja Inal Siregar, H. Mudyono, A. Rivai Harahap and Drs.
 Syahrun Isa.
-The council also received 135 letters of recommendation, the majority of which supports Raja Inal Siregar.
+The council also received 135 letters of recommendation, the majority of which supported Raja Inal Siregar.

 Sinambela nominated himself, Muchtar Tumin was nominated by the Ikatan Keluarga Besar Laskar Arief Rahman Hakim, and Asman Affan was nominated by the regional leadership of the Muhammadiyah Youth in North Sumatra.
 Siregar was nominated for his second term by the Regional Board of Al-Washliyah in North Sumatra, the Indonesian National Blind Association (Pertuni) branch in North Sumatra and the Executive Board of the Batak Islam Association.

 Holding a forum

 One of the main issues that is being discussed in Medan was the problem of "sons of the soil" (putra daerah, literally regional son).
 Most discussions centered on the need for a "son of the soil" to become the governor.
 The speaker of the Regional People's Representative Council of North Sumatra, Mudyono, proposed a forum about the criterions for one to become the Governor of North Sumatra.
 Mudyono further explain that the forum's main goal would be to encompass the opinions of the North Sumatran society and not merely to replace Siregar.

-Burhanuddin Napitupulu, a North Sumatran political activist, refuse the idea to held a forum on the grounds that it could condescend the law.
-Napitupulu further stated that the Law No. 5 of 1974 already specified the criterion for one to become a governor.
+Burhanuddin Napitupulu, a North Sumatran political activist, refused the idea to hold a forum on the grounds that it could condescend the law.
+Napitupulu further stated that the Law No. 5 of 1974 already specified the criterion for one to become governor.
 Napitupulu proposed that the forum should instead evaluate the performance of the governor's program and label the unfinished ones to make it as a "homework" for the next governor.